Addressing human rights abuse in sportPublished 15 December 2022

 When investigating the allegations against the Argentinian women’s football coach Diego Alberto Gaucci, Fifa’s ethics committee, for instance, published its decision before the players or representatives had been provided a copy.
 As FIFPRO indicated in its report, this is ‘critical in any procedure which involves victims and whistle-blowers’.

 In another case, involving the US snowboarding team, the reporting process in place was convoluted and contradictory and caused the athlete to question their decision to report it at all.
 This summer, a group of ninety women filed a lawsuit against the FBI, for its handling of the Larry Nassar case.
 The women claim that the agency mishandled its investigation of Nassar, and allowed him to continue to abuse them, even after they had reported Nassar to the federal agency in 2015.
 They are seeking more than $1 billion US dollars in compensation.

 Not all of these challenges can be overcome by law or by rules and regulations, but a safe and principle-based approach can have a significant impact on mitigating the risks of additional harm to those affected during the investigation process.
 Too often affected people have suffered additional harm due to the manner in which the investigation was conducted.
 Harm that was unnecessary and could have been prevented.

-[Masterclass] Safe, effective and appropriate investigation of human rights abuse
+[Advanced professional training] Safe, effective and appropriate investigation of human rights abuse

 Remedy and redress for sport-related human rights abuses by Daniela Heerdt and William Rook in the International Sports Law Journal (2022).